Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 </details>
 <p></p>

-**10.4A.** For Multiplayer tournaments, it is recommended that Tournament Organizers use a tool that implements the following modified swiss pairing algorithm.
+**10.4A.** For Multiplayer Tournaments, it is recommended that Tournament Organizers use a tool that implements the following modified swiss pairing algorithm.
 There are commercial solutions and also open source solutions [^1] [^2] [^3].

-In Multiplayer tournaments, the modified swiss pairing algorithm is as follows:
+In Multiplayer Tournaments, the modified swiss pairing algorithm is as follows:

 * Pairings should be done by sorting players by performance (Match points plus Tiebreakers in order), followed by preferably matching players following the performance order, starting from the highest performing players, by allocating them to Pods.
 This is referred to as Top-to-Bottom assignment.
 * This matching process must avoid matching between players that have already played against each other during previous rounds.